MayaUWI/Maya.UWI.github.io/README.md

 	}
 }
 ~~~
-* Will see if its possible to fix all the classes with these problems...
+* I will see if its possible to fix all the classes with these problems...
 Time however is very limited.

-* Informed group that testing is a sign of a complete increment and that I could not find any reading that stated that testing was within sprint tasks.
+* I Informed group that testing is a sign of a complete increment and that I could not find any reading that stated that testing was within sprint tasks.
 I did find that they are 'tasks' that should have been done throughout the sprint in parallel with development.
 Live and learn I guess.
+Testing for 2nd increment will be done in parallel (Hopefully).